zaini/snapsense/README.md

 - An Amazon AWS Account with up to date billing information.
 - An S3 Bucket with Public Read privileges
 - An EC2 Instance (Instructions for Ubuntu Instance)
-- An RDS Databse cluster with public endpoint access
+- An RDS Database cluster with public endpoint access
 - All services must be in the same **REGION**
 - EC2 with `PM2`, `NGINX`, `NODE`, `NPM`, `GIT` installed